Employment Agreement

 Employment agreements serve distinct functions depending on the nature of the position and the parties involved.
 For executives and senior management, the agreement typically addresses base salary, bonus structure, equity compensation, change-of-control provisions, severance packages, and golden parachute protections.
 For specialized or technical employees, the agreement may focus on intellectual property assignment, invention disclosure obligations, non-compete restrictions, and confidentiality protections.
 For all employees, the agreement establishes the fundamental framework governing the employment relationship, including reporting structure, job duties, performance expectations, and grounds for termination.

-The legal landscape of employment agreements intersects with multiple areas of law including contract law, labor law, tax law, intellectual property law, and trade secret law.
+The legal field of employment agreements intersects with multiple areas of law including contract law, labor law, tax law, intellectual property law, and trade secret law.
 Federal statutes such as the Fair Labor Standards Act (FLSA), Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), and the National Labor Relations Act (NLRA) establish minimum standards that employment agreements cannot override.
 State laws add additional layers of regulation, including requirements for wage payment timing, final paycheck rules, restrictive covenant limitations, and notice requirements for termination.

+You can examine our editable employment agreement template to see how these provisions are typically structured across different industries and roles.
 The distinction between at-will employment and contractual employment is fundamental.
 In the absence of a written employment agreement (or under an at-will agreement), either party can terminate the relationship at any time for any legal reason without advance notice.
 A formal employment agreement can modify this default by specifying the term of employment, requiring cause for termination, mandating notice periods, and providing severance benefits - creating contractual protections that the employee would not otherwise possess and giving the employer consideration in the form of restrictive covenants and performance commitments.

 Why You Need a Employment Agreement